Brother 2: Plot

+Later, Belkin warns Mennis, telling him about the incident with Danila, and sends him a photo.
+With the help of Ilya's friends, Danila and his brother secretly obtain foreign passports with visas.
 To avoid capture, the brothers fly to America separately, and Viktor arrives in Chicago without any suspicion.
 Danila instead takes a flight to New York City where he arrives in Brighton Beach.
 There, he buys a cheap car to travel to Chicago by road, but it breaks down just outside Pennsylvania.
-Stranded, he hitches a ride to Chicago with trucker Ben Johnson.
-Despite Danila's limited English, the two become close friends and Ben shows Danila much about American life.
-Upon their arrival in Chicago, Ben drives by prostitutes, one of whom, Marylin, turns out to be a Russian named Dasha.
+Stranded, he hitches a ride to Chicago with trucker Ben Johnson (Ray Toler).
+Danila arrives Chicago without a car, without a weapon and almost without money.
+There, he meets a Russian prostitute, Dasha, nicknamed Marilyn.